carnivuth/computer_vision/pages/image_formation_acquisition/ZHANG METHOD.md

 Given this setup with the **WRF** parallel to the $Z$ axis we can consider the control point to have $z=0$ so the relation with the image points **became a [HOMOGRAPHY](HOMOGRAPHY.md)**

-## DISCOVERING $H$
+## MAKING A GUESS FOR $H$

 so given a pattern with $m$ corners it's possible to write $m$ sets of 3 linear equations where 2D and 3D coordinates are known so we can compute the $H$ matrix

 $$
 k\overset{\sim}m = H\overset{\sim}w_{'}\Rightarrow \overset{\sim}m\times H\overset{\sim}w_{'}\Rightarrow